Glob Herman

-Glob Herman (Robert Herman) is a fictional mutant character appearing in American comic books published by Marvel Comics.
-The character was created by Grant Morrison and Ethan Van Sciver, and first appeared in New X-Men #117 (September 2001).
-Glob Herman's mutation made his flesh into a translucent, pink paraffin, leaving his internal organs and skeleton visible while also giving him enhanced strength and durability.
+Glob Herman (Robert Herman) is a fictional mutant character that appears in American comic books published by Marvel Comics.
+The character was created by Grant Morrison and Ethan Van Sciver, and it first appeared in New X-Men #117 (September 2001).
+Glob Herman's mutation transforms his flesh into translucent, pink paraffin wax, leaving his internal organs and skeleton visible while giving him enhanced strength, durability, and inflammability.

-Glob initially joined the Xavier Institute as a student, becoming a rebellious member after befriending Quentin Quire.
-He retained his mutation after M-Day and has continued to appear alongside the mutant population in places such as Utopia and Krakoa, as well as joining the X-Men and New Mutants.
+Glob joined the Xavier Institute as a student, but he later became rebellious and disillusioned with the views of the X-Men after befriending Quentin Quire.
+He retained his mutation after M-Day and has continued to appear alongside other mutants in places such as Utopia and Krakoa.
+He has also joined the X-Men and New Mutants in various storylines.

 Publication history

-Glob Herman first appeared in New X-Men #117 (September 2001).
-He was created by Grant Morrison and Ethan Van Sciver.
-His backstory was further developed in New Mutants, vol. 3 #12 by Ed Brisson.
+Glob Herman made his debut appearance in New X-Men #117 in September 2001.
+His backstory was further developed by Ed Brisson in New Mutants, vol. 3 #12.

-In 2020, Glob Herman was set to appear in the "X of Swords" storyline as teased in Free Comic Book Day 2020: X-Men #1, but was replaced by Rockslide.
-Regarding this, X-Men editor Jordan White revealed that during the Krakoan Age, Glob already had a prominent role in New Mutants, while Rockslide received limited attention, so due to Rockslide's character development, Glob was replaced.
+In 2020, Glob Herman was slated to appear in the "X of Swords" story arc as teased in Free Comic Book Day 2020: X-Men #1.
+However, his character was ultimately replaced by Rockslide.
+In an October 2020 interview with Comic Book Resources, X-Men editor Jordan White revealed that Glob already had a prominent role in New Mutants during the Krakoan Age storyline, while Rockslide had received limited attention, and that because of the potential for Rockslide's character development, Glob was replaced.